Australian Embassy, Lima

 - If you want to cancel an appointment, click "Cancel Appointment" and you will receive a message on a new tab asking you to confirm cancellation.

-- If you require assistance, please contact the Embassy (see our contact details above) during standard office hours.
+- If you require assistance, please contact the Embassy (see our contact details above) during our office hours.

 Fees vary month to month.
-All fees are in USD and can only be paid by Mastercard, Visa or American Express.
+All fees are in US dollars and can be paid by Mastercard, Visa or American Express.